Periscope: A Robotic Camera System to Support Remote Physical Collaboration: User Study

 \subsection{Procedure}

-This protocol was approved by a university's Institutional Review Board (IRB).
-We conducted the study in two separate rooms in a university laboratory.
+This protocol was approved by the Institutional Review Board of University of Wisconsin--Madison.
+We conducted the study in two rooms in a university laboratory.
 Each session lasted approximately two hours.
 The first author (Experimenter 1) facilitated the study along with another experimenter (Experimenter 2).
 Both experimenters individually described the study to the participant and obtained written consent.
 Experimenter 1 introduced the interface and the physical robot to the worker before connecting to the video conference.
 In parallel, Experimenter 2 provided the same introduction for the interface and described the virtual robot in the 3D view of the interface to the helper before joining the video conference.
 Experimenter 1 guided both participants simultaneously through the training protocol.
 The experimenter familiarized participants with the workspace, outlined the task flow, and initiated test interactions in each mode.
 Participants were then asked to use their cheat-sheet, which listed all system features, to summarize what they had learned.

 During the training task, the helper was encouraged to locate the necessary component, ask the worker to pick it up, and provide assembly instructions to the worker.
 Participants were asked to gather the required components for each step (steps are listed in the manual shown in Figure \ref{fig:study}C) using a certain mode, and then assemble the components using an alternate mode.
 They were then asked to reflect on their experiences.
 We repeated this procedure for all the modes, allowing participants to gain experience with each mode for different task activities.
 We allowed participants to complete the final step of the task using any combination of modes they preferred.
 Participants were finally asked to reflect on their overall experience in all modes.
 If a participant avoided using a feature or used it wrongly, the experimenter reminded or corrected them regarding the system's functions.
 The training task took approximately 60 minutes.